energywebfoundation/origin/docs/backend.md

 + A [module](https://docs.nestjs.com/modules) class that is used by NestJS to structure the application

 ## Persistence
-The Origin Backend uses a relational database for persistence with [TypeORM](https://typeorm.io/#/) as a database integration library.
+The Origin Backend uses [PostgreSQL](https://www.postgresql.org/) for persistence with [TypeORM](https://typeorm.io/#/) as a database integration library.
 The application creates a repository for each entity.
 Entities are defined in the .entity.ts file in each module, and are marked with the @Entity decorator.
 (You can read more about entities in the TypeORM documentation [here](https://typeorm.io/#/entities)).

 ```
 @Entity('email_confirmation')